animaniac68/hoovertest/README.md

 # hoovertest
 This terminal program requires node.js installation please click on this link https://nodejs.org/en/download/ to download node to your machine if you do not have it installed already.
-You will need to download this repository to your machine in order to run it.
+You will also need to download this repository to your machine in order to run it.

 On a Mac: